 Idiopathic hypersomnia is a sleep disorder in which a person is excessively sleepy (hypersomnia) during the day and has great difficulty being awakened from sleep.
 Idiopathic means there is not a clear cause.

 Hypersomnia - idiopathic; Drowsiness - idiopathic; Somnolence - idiopathic

-Symptoms often develop slowly during adolescence or young adulthood.
+Symptoms often develop slowly during the teens or young adulthood.
 They include: